RSS

 Advertising market

-2024: Advertising of mystical services banned in Kyrgyzstan
+2024: Kyrgyzstan bans advertising of mystical services

 In November 2024, the Cabinet of Ministers of Kyrgyzstan approved a list of occult-mystical services, advertising of which is prohibited in the republic.
 The list includes fortune telling, clairvoyance, magical influence, vorozhba, damage, conspiracies, spiritualism, shamanism, healing and medicine without accreditation, as well as other types of "magical" influence.
 The normative legal act, according to its authors, is designed to exclude manipulation of the consciousness of citizens through unreliable ways of influence in order to extract their own benefits.